MichaelCurrin/docsify-js-tutorial/docs/README.md

     ```bash
     $ cp <PATH_TO_TEMPLATE_REPO>/quickstart/. .
     ```
 3. View the contents of the docs directory to see what was added.
-Note that you do not need an error page  _Docsify_ provides a `404 - Not found` page on a bad URL.
+Note that _Docsify_ provides a `404 - Not found` page for a bad URL so you do not need to.
 4. To see what the base site look like, start a server now using a command from the [serve](#21-serve) section.
 Open the web page URL and keep it open so you can check on it as you make changes in the following sections.
 If you use the _Docsify_ server, the page will auto refresh on a file save, otherwise you will have to manually refresh.